So why the transformation that has taken us from clear skies to a world where Amazon are contemplating using drones to make deliveries?

 So drones can be agents of death and forces of immense good.
 The application of drone technology is about as wide-ranging as any other technology out there.
 But with all this opportunity comes problems.
 And legislators around the world are struggling to keep up.

 This is probably the biggest concern with drones in civvy street.
-In July 2014, what is thought to be a helicopter style drone, passed within 6 metres of an Airbus A320’s wing as it came into land at Heathrow.
-Needless to say this could have had tragic consequences should it have been sucked through one of the plane’s engines.
+In July 2014, what is thought to be a helicopter style UAV, passed within 6 metres of an Airbus A320’s wing as it came into land at Heathrow.
+Needless to say, this could have had tragic consequences should it have been sucked through one of the plane’s engines.

 There are rules that must be followed, such as prohibiting the use of drones within 150 metres of congested areas and open-air assemblies of more than 1,000 people.
 And from within 50 metres of objects not under control of the person in charge of the drone, or other people.